Regular Black Holes and Stars from Analytic $f(F^2)$

 We construct regular black holes and stars that are geodesically complete and satisfy the dominant energy condition from Einstein-$f(F^2)$ gravities with several classes of analytic $f(F^2)$ functions that can be viewed as perturbations to Maxwell's theory in weak field limit.
 We establish that regular black holes with special static metric ($g_{tt} g_{rr}=-1$) violate the strong energy condition and such a regular black hole with Minkowski core violates the null energy condition.
-We develop a formalism to perform electromagnetic duality transformations in $f(F^2)$ and obtain two new explicit examples where the duality is a symmetry.
-We construct the exact solution of a dyonic black hole for one of them.
+We develop a formalism to perform electromagnetic duality transformations in $f(F^2)$.
+We obtain two new explicit examples where the duality is a symmetry.
+We study the properties of the corresponding dyonic black holes.
 We study the geodesic motions of a particular class of solutions that we call repulson stars or black holes.

 {lizc@tju.edu.cn\ \ \ mrhonglu@gmail.com}

 \addtocontents{toc}{ }